Intulse Logo

 Viewing Interactions (Phone Call and Text Message History)

 Next you will add a communication block that will show a log of phone calls and text messages for each extension.
 Go to the profile page for a user in your organization.
 Add a Page Block called “Intulse Communication Block”.
 Click Save, and then Done.
-This same block can also be used on Business pages as well.
-Once this has been created for one user and business, it will automatically apply to all others.
+Once this has been created for one user, it will automatically apply to all others.

-However, we suggest that you set call origination to false within the Admin Tools > Communications > Intulse Settings page and instead use our Intulse Companion App.
+2. Instead, we suggest that you set Enable Origination to False within the Admin Tools > Communications > Intulse Settings page and instead use our Intulse Companion App.
 This free Chrome extension turns each phone number into a clickable hotlink.
 Clicking on any phone number will give you the option to call that phone number, send an SMS text to that number from your Intulse app, or do nothing.

 Using Intulse to Send and Receive SMS Messages